Somchai-99/docs/pages/reference/base-images/base-images.md

 #### Examples

-`balenalib/raspberrypi3-node:10.10`
+`balenalib/raspberrypi3-node:10.17`

 - `<hw>` : raspberrypi3 - The raspberry pi 3 device type.
 - `<distro>` : omitted, so it defaults to Debian.
 - `<lang>` : node - the Node.js runtime and npm will be installed
-- `<lang_ver>` : 10.10 - This gives us node.js version 10.10.x whatever is the latest patch version provided on balenalib
+- `<lang_ver>` : 10.17 - This gives us node.js version 10.17.x whatever is the latest patch version provided on balenalib
 - `<distro_ver>` : omitted, so it defaults to `stretch`
 - `(build|run)` : omitted, so the image defaults to the slimmed down `run` variant
-- `<yyyymmdd>` : omitted, we don’t have a date frozen image, so new updates pushed to our 10.10 tag, for example patch versions from node.js will automatically be inherited when they are available.
+- `<yyyymmdd>` : omitted, we don’t have a date frozen image, so new updates pushed to our 10.17 tag, for example patch versions from node.js will automatically be inherited when they are available.

-`balenalib/i386-ubuntu-python:latest-trusty-build-20181029`
+`balenalib/i386-ubuntu-python:latest-bionic-build-20191029`

 - `<hw>` : i386 - the intel 32 bit architecture that runs on Intel Edison
 - `<distro>` : ubuntu
 - `<lang>` : python
-- `<lang_ver>` : `latest` points to the latest python 2 version, which currently is 2.7.15
+- `<lang_ver>` : `latest` points to the latest python 2 version, which currently is 2.7.17
-- `<distro_ver>` : trusty is Ubuntu 14.04
+- `<distro_ver>` : bionic is Ubuntu 18.04
 - `(build|run)` : `build` - to include things like `build-essential` and `gcc`
-- `<yyyymmdd>` : 20181029 is a date frozen image - so this image will never be updated on dockerhub.
+- `<yyyymmdd>` : 20191029 is a date frozen image - so this image will never be updated on dockerhub.
 Pinning to a date frozen base image is a good idea if you are running a fleet in production and are sensitive to dependencies updating and/or bandwidth constrained.

 ### run vs. build